Payers

 If insured persons do not have group supplementary insurance through their employment, they can take out supplementary insurance with a mutual fund, provident fund or insurance company.

-As of January 2022, subsidized supplementary health insurance (CSS) is awarded automatically and free of charge to new active-solidarity income (RSA) recipients.
+Subsidized supplementary health insurance (CSS) is awarded automatically and free of charge to new active-solidarity income (RSA) recipients.

 CSS members' health insurance expenses are covered by their health insurance funds and by the delegated supplementary insurer (organisme gestionnaire) which they have chosen.